6 Things You Wish You Would Have Learned At University

 HOW TO WRITE A GOOD CV AND ACE AN INTERVIEW

-Most graduates we see have a terrible resume and don’t really know how to sell themselves in the interview room.
+Most graduates we see have a terrible CV and don’t really know how to sell themselves in the interview room.
 Unfortunately, these are skills that are not usually taught as part of your university degree, so it’s down to you.
 You often need to educate yourself around these topics and the internet is a good place to start.
-You will find many useful resources on websites such as www.supergrad.org.uk.